pablohpsilva/PDOMongo/README.md

 ========

 PDOMongo or PDO Mongo.
 PDO (PHP Data Object) for MongoDB.
-* Help me improve this small piece of software!
-Every help will be great and welcome.
+* <strong>Help me improve this small piece of software!
+Every help will be great and welcome.</strong>

 How it works
 ========